-In Latvia we operate in Jelgava, where Fortum is district heating operator since 2008, and also in Daugavpils, where Fortum provides approximately 40 % of the heat energy necessary for the city since 2018.
+In Latvia we operate in Jelgava, where Fortum is a district heating operator since 2008, and also in Daugavpils, where Fortum provides approximately 40 % of the heat energy necessary for the city since 2018.

 To further improve resource efficiency, in 2019 we constructed a heat accumulator facility at the biomass CHP plant in Jelgava.
-The heat accumulator facility helps us to save the primary energy resource (wood chips), to improve efficiency of the CHP plant and to optimize heat and electricity production according to the market demand.
+The heat accumulator facility helps us to save the primary energy resource (wood chips), improve the efficiency of the CHP plant and optimize heat and electricity production according to the market demand.

 Currently Fortum in Latvia is working on another circular economy project - fuel diversification in the Jelgava biomass CHP plant in order to add 35% of RDF (refuse-derived fuel) to the wood chips.
 This will enhance sustainable waste management in Jelgava and in the region and will reduce the amount of waste in land fields.